Karpova-Lab/syringe-pump/mkdocs/src/software.md

 The CircuitPython code examples below demonstrate the controller's ability to receive and send serial UART messages, respond to button presses and knob rotations, and display information on the screen.
 You can modify and build on these examples or write your own custom solution from scratch.

-The same microcontroller software is used for all the examples below.
+The same microcontroller firmware is used for all the examples below.

 - Download and unzip [:material-file-download: basic-firmware.zip](software/basic-firmware.zip)
 - Move the contents onto the `CIRCUITPY` drive.